programming

 Modulo of Negative Numbers

-The modulo or often referred to as “mod” represents the remainder of a division.
+The modulo (often just called “mod”) gives the remainder of a division.
 In 1801 Gauss published a book covering modular arithmetics.
-Later a widely accepted mathematical definition was given by Donald Knuth
+Later a widely accepted mathematical definition was given by Donald Knuth:

 mod(a, n) = a - n * floor(a / n)

-In programming, the modulo operator (% or sometimes mod) often is used to restrict an index to the bounds of an array or length limited data structure.
+In programming, the modulo operator is commonly used to wrap an index around the bounds of an array or ring buffer.

 values = [ 3, 4, 5 ]